You can read the Musselburgh Burgh Primary School Handbook below, or download a copy by clicking the download button.

 Responsibility of Parents

-Education begins in the home and continues as a partnership between family and school.
-To ensure that your child achieves maximum benefit from his/her time at the Burgh you are asked to: –
+Education begins in the home and continues as a partnership between each family and the school.
+To ensure that your child achieves maximum benefit from their time at the Burgh, you are encouraged to:

-- Make sure that your child attends regularly, on time and follows the school dress code.
-Brightly coloured hair, costume jewellery and make-up are not encouraged.
+- Make sure that your child attends regularly, on time, and follows the school dress code.
+Brightly coloured hair, jewellery and make-up are not encouraged;

-- Take an active interest in all his/her work and progress.
+- Take an active interest in all of your child’s learning and progress;

-- Support the school in any way you can.
+- Support the school in any way you are able.

 PARENT FORUM AND PARENT COUNCIL